dasch-swiss/dsp-tools/README.md

 If you try to make a commit,
 the pre-commit hooks will be executed before the commit is created.

-If a hook fails, the commit will be aborted, the Git output will list the problems in your code.
+If a hook fails, the commit will be aborted and the Git output will list the problems in your code.

 If a hook modifies a file, the commit will be aborted.
 You can then stage the changes made by the hook, and commit again.